❄ Happy Holidays! ❄ We Ship Daily Via USPS ❄ Free Shipping on Orders over $50 ❄

 From Sappho’s ancient call-to-action, "become a voice," to Virginia Woolf’s call for intellectual freedom in A Room of One's Own, these foundational writers had a remarkable impact on future generations.

-An elegant, illustrated book of poetry, excerpts, and musings from pioneering women writers.
-From Charlotte Bronte's "I am no bird," to Emily Dickinson's universally edifying "hope is the thing with feathers," this exquisite collection celebrates foundational women writers who had a remarkable impact on future generations.
+This elegant, artful book includes illustrated poetry, excerpts, and musings from pioneering women writers.
+From Charlotte Bronte's "I am no bird," to Emily Dickinson's universally edifying "hope is the thing with feathers," this exquisite collection is a visual ode to visionary women.

-Evan Robertson's bold illustrations are a visual ode to visionary women including: Jane Austen, Ida B Wells, Virginia Woolf, Edna St Vincent Millay, Charlotte Bronte, Zora Neale Hurston, Lucy Maud Montgomery, Kate Chopin, Harriet Jacobs, Willa Cather, Mary Shelley, Murasaki Shikibu, Frances Harper, Zitkala-Sa and more.
+Other authors included: Jane Austen, Ida B Wells, Virginia Woolf, Edna St Vincent Millay, Charlotte Bronte, Zora Neale Hurston, Lucy Maud Montgomery, Kate Chopin, Harriet Jacobs, Willa Cather, Mary Shelley, Murasaki Shikibu, Frances Harper, Zitkala-Sa and more.

-View the Book
+BUY the Book

 Charlotte Bronte